Quantum Liouville Cosmology: Outlook

 \subsection{Static patch perspective}

-A different perspective to the one we have taken throughout our discussion, is that the gravitational disk path integral, at least in the absence of any insertions, is computing a thermodynamic partition function for the Euclidean static patch of $\mathrm{dS}_2$ in the presence of a Euclideanised timelike boundary.
-At the boundary, we further imagine placing the matter CFT theory in some Cardy state.
+A different perspective to the one we have taken throughout our discussion is that the gravitational disk path integral, at least in the absence of any insertions, is computing a thermodynamic partition function for the Euclidean static patch of $\mathrm{dS}_2$ in the presence of a Euclideanized timelike boundary.
 This follows from the fact that the two-sphere metric can also be viewed as the Euclidean continuation of the static patch metric, if we Wick rotate the static patch time coordinate.

-It is interesting that the FZZT boundary states associated with extended D-branes in spacelike Liouville theory \cite{Seiberg:2003nm} are now associated to a timelike feature in $\mathrm{dS}_2$.
+At the boundary, we further imagine placing the matter CFT in some Cardy state.
+If we imagine excising a thin \enquote{worldtube} of an observer, the boundary conditions of the matter CFT would presumably encode the observer's state, and different Cardy states would correspond to different such choices.
+It is interesting that the FZZT boundary states associated with extended branes in spacelike Liouville theory \cite{Seiberg:2003nm} are now associated with a timelike feature in $\mathrm{dS}_2$.

-Here again, the problem can be considered for a variety of boundary conditions at the worldline, which one can view as different choices of thermodynamic ensembles.
+Here again, the problem can be considered for a variety of boundary conditions at the worldline boundary, which one can view as different choices of thermodynamic ensembles.
 The fixed $\ell$ ensemble would naturally correspond to the canonical partition function, with $\ell$ the inverse temperature.
 We thus have a thermal partition function that takes the form